Abner-NM/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. Script 3: 3-new_owner - changes the owner of the file hello to the user betty
 4. Script 4: 4-empty - creates an empty file called hello
 5. Script 5: 5-execute - adds execute permission to the owner of the file hello in the working directory
+6. Script 6: 6-multiple_permissions - adds execute permission to the owner and the group owner, and read permission to other users, to the file hello